thekimsplustwo/VanCityPropertyPulse/README.md

 <br><br>

 ### Stretch Requirements ###
 ✅ 1.
-Implement Artificial Chatbot to allow users to quickly navigate to appropriate pages and content through an intuitive conversational interface.
+Implement an interactive Chatbot to allow users to quickly navigate to appropriate pages and content through an intuitive conversational interface.
-   - As a home buyer, I want to interact with an intelligent chatbot that asks me qualifying questions and provides custom links so that I can easily find relevant information.
+   - As a home buyer, I want to interact with a chatbot that asks me qualifying questions and provides custom links so that I can easily find relevant information.

 ✅ 2.
 Integrate with a map API to display a property's location on a map.
  - As a home buyer, I want to be able to compare the prices, number of bedrooms, number of bathrooms, square footage, and other attributes of different properties so that I can easily see which homes match my criteria and preferences.